CrunchyData/postgres-operator-client/docs/content/reference/pgo_restore.md

 ### Options

 ```
-      --force-conflicts       take ownership and overwrite the restore annotation
+      --force-conflicts       take ownership and overwrite the restore settings
   -h, --help                  help for restore
       --options stringArray   options to pass to the "pgbackrest restore" command; can be used multiple times
       --repoName string       repository to restore from